thegetty/quire-docs/content/learn/workflow.md

 -   The **digital team** uses [GitHub Desktop](/documentation/github/) to clone the project repository and a `first-pages` branch is created.
 This marks the beginning of the "first-pages" (or first digital draft) phase.

 -   The **digital team** uses a text editor to open the project and create placeholder Markdown files and landing pages structured according to the publication Table of Contents.
 The converted Markdown text is then added to the corresponding content files.
-See our [*Text-Editing Guide*](/learn/text-editing/) for the steps we follow to add content to a Quire project via text editor.

 -   In addition to adding the publication content, the **digital team** also creates the publications data files (`publication.yml`, `figures.yml`, `references.yml` etc.) and cleans up the YAML formatting on the Markdown pages.